BillyMwangiDev/Stock-Soko/docs/TESTING-GUIDE.md

 ### Workflow 4: Password Reset

-1. Go to "Forgot Password"
+1. On Login screen, click "Forgot Password?"
-2. Enter email: `john.doe@example.com`
+2. Enter email: `john.doe@example.com` (must be registered)
-3. Expected: "Password reset link sent" message
-4. Note: In sandbox mode, reset token shown in response (development only)
-5. Use reset token to set new password
+3. Expected: "If an account exists with this email, you will receive password reset instructions"
+4. For development: Check backend logs for reset token
+5. Note: Reset tokens are NOT exposed in API responses (security feature)
+6. In production, reset link would be sent via email
-6. New password must meet strength requirements
+7. Reset form requires new password meeting strength requirements

 ### Workflow 5: Markets & Trading